jairajrenjith/Sentiment-Analysis-Subword-ML/README.md

 This project implements a complete end-to-end NLP pipeline for sentiment analysis.
 It includes a custom subword tokenizer (Byte Pair Encoding – BPE), custom-trained word embeddings, and a machine learning classifier, with a comparison against pre-trained GloVe embeddings.

-The project is implemented in two ways:
-1. Script-based approach using Python files
-2. Notebook-based approach using a single Jupyter notebook
+The project is implemented by a notebook-based approach using a single Jupyter notebook.

 ---